Ski touring in Rogers Pass and the Winter Permit System

 Do I need a Winter Permit?

-Unless you’re skiing or snowboarding exclusively in a Winter Unrestricted Area you will need a Winter Permit.
+You need a Winter Permit if you’re entering an open Winter Restricted Area or a Winter Unrestricted Area for any reason.
 Failure to carry a valid Winter Permit can result in a fine of up to $25,000.
 Entering a closed area may expose you to artillery fire, explosives, or the resulting avalanches.

-Skiers or boarders entering Winter Prohibited Areas, closed Winter Restricted Areas, or Winter Restricted Areas without a Winter Permit can all put the future of the Winter Permit System at risk.
+Entering any backcountry terrain without a Winter Permit puts the future of the Winter Permit System at risk.
 In order for backcountry users to continue to have access to restricted slopes, avalanche forecasters and the Canadian Armed Forces need to be confident that NO skiers or snowboarders are in closed areas.

 Please note that camping or any other form of overnight use is not permitted at any location within a Winter Restricted Area.